top of page

 In multigenerational households like mine, the mix is part of the rhythm:

-Kids learning fast
+• Kids learning fast

-Parents juggling everything
+• Parents juggling everything

-Seniors navigating a world thats moving quicker everyday
+• Seniors navigating a world that’s moving quicker every day

 Even simple devices — phones, tablets, smart TVs — can get complicated when interfaces and settings change constantly, apps require updates, and you need a crazy password for everything every three months.
-Homes with more advanced tech (smart locks, cameras, whole-home automation, and integrated networks) just add extra layers to navigate, even though are are a net benefit.
+Homes with more advanced tech (smart locks, cameras, whole-home automation, and integrated networks) just add extra layers to navigate, even though they are a net benefit.
 Not because seniors can’t use them, but because these systems change often and aren’t built with them in mind.

 The point isn’t capability — it’s clarity in consistency.